 No. of bedrooms: 4

 Anyone fond of Japanese culture is going to love this machiya in Kyoto, where sunlight peeks through the windows and the garden blooms with fresh hydrangeas.
-From the art installations scattered around the property to the sizable hinoki bathtub that looks out into a Japanese garden, this villa is pretty much what Japanese poetry is made of.
+From the art installations scattered around the property to the sizeable hinoki bathtub that looks out into a Japanese garden, this villa is pretty much what Japanese poetry is made of.
 Come spring, you’ll be treated to private views of the cherry blossoms of Kyoto!

 Other guests have called this traditional Airbnb in Japan “a superb experience” and “a magical journey” that everyone deserves to try for themselves.
 Note that the slope up to Jinn’s house is very steep, but the view once you get there is worth the climb.
 Learn more about this Airbnb here.